College Dance & Career Prep

 Individual Virtual Consultations

-Ready to get started right away?
-Or unable to make it to any of our workshops?
+Unable to make it to any of our workshops or want to dive into your personal situation and goals more deeply?
 Book a phone consultation!
 Receive a 1-hour consulting session dedicated to just your students goals on a number of topics focused of college preparation for dancers.

 Do you need more than just one-hour?
 You can purchase consultations in blocks.